onetwosri/no-teleport-olm/lightning cycle olm.md

 This guide explains how to avoid teleports at olm without counting attacks or using any external plugins/timers.
 It covers running the mage hand as well as how to get into 4:1 or world scythe for the melee hand.
 It also covers efficient phase starts that facilitate this.
 Finally, it includes an [in-depth explanation of what happens to olm's attack cycle when the mage hand dies.](#why-this-method-works)

-**If you are not interested in any of the theory or explanations and just want the quick and dirty version of the methods,** [**click here**](https://github.com/onetwosri/no-teleport-olm/blob/main/lightning%20cycle%20olm.md#summary).
+If you are not interested in any of the theory or explanations and just want the quick and dirty version of the methods, click [here](https://github.com/onetwosri/no-teleport-olm/blob/main/lightning%20cycle%20olm.md#summary).

 If you have any questions about anything in the guide or any olm mechanics not covered in the guide, feel free to dm onetwosri#2335 on discord and I will be happy to help to the best of my ability.